BA/MD Scholarship Policy

 Introduction

-The Combined BA/MD Degree Program mission is to recruit students who wish to help address the physician shortage by serving in New Mexico after their education and training is complete.
+The Combined BA/MD Degree Program aims to admit students who wish to help address the physician shortage by serving in New Mexico after their education and training are complete.
 The Program is funded by the New Mexico State Legislature.
-A substantial portion of the legislative funding is to offer an undergraduate “need based” scholarship to assist in covering the basic educational costs for the students.
-The New Mexico legislation and Combined BA/MD Degree Program wish to assist students interested in serving our state by transitioning to the UNM School of Medicine with little to no undergraduate educational debt by offering this need based scholarship.
+A substantial portion of the legislative funding is to offer an undergraduate “last dollar” scholarship to assist in covering the basic educational costs for the students.
+The New Mexico legislation and Combined BA/MD Degree Program wish to assist students interested in serving our state by transitioning to the UNM School of Medicine with little to no undergraduate educational debt by offering this last-dollar scholarship.

 BA/MD Scholarship Eligibility

-Due to the financial partnership necessary to afford to offer the BA/MD scholarships, students are expected to maintain their scholarships and financial aid packages, while actively seeking additional funding as needed.
+Students are expected to maintain their scholarships and financial aid packages, while actively seeking additional funding as needed.
+This financial partnership between the program and students allows the program funds to offer the last dollar scholarship.

 • All current BA/MD students are required to submit a Free Application for Federal Student Aid each year regardless of familial economic status:

-• 2nd, 3rd and 4th year students: renew by the first Friday in January
+• 2nd, 3rd and 4th year students: renew by the 31st of January

 • The FAFSA application requires parental/guardian and student taxable income information from two years prior to determine which students may be eligible for federal grant funding only.